wagdav/thewagner.net/content/2019-06-19-Build-systems.markdown

   executed in topological order.
 Examples: Make, Ninja, Buck

 * _Restarting_: if a task has an non-built dependency its build is aborted and restarted later when the dependency is available.
-Examples: Bazel, Exel
+Examples: Bazel, Excel

 * _Suspending_: a task is suspended when its build encounters a missing dependency.
 Examples: Shake, Nix